microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Finding the "Web App + MySQL" template_

-1. This will open two new blades named "Marketplace" and "Everything."
+1. Two new blades named "Marketplace" and "Everything" will open in the portal.
 The former represents the [Microsoft Azure Marketplace](https://azure.microsoft.com/en-us/marketplace/), which is an online store containing thousands of free templates for deploying apps, services, virtual machines, and more, preconfigured for Azure and provisioned with popular tools such as WordPress, CakePHP, and Django.
 In the "Everything" blade, click **Web App + MySQL**.

     ![Selecting the "Web App + MySQL" template](Images/select-webappmysql.png)